-Article 15 Match system - group stage
+Article 16 Match system - group stage

-15.01 Once the play-offs have been completed, the 48 remaining clubs are drawn into 12 groups of four in accordance with Paragraph 13.08.
-Clubs from the same association cannot be drawn into the same group.

-15.02 Each club plays one home and one away match against each other club in its group.
-Three points are awarded for a win, one for a draw, and none for a defeat.
-The following match sequence applies:
+- 16.01 Once the play-offs have been completed, the 32 remaining clubs are drawn into eight groups of four in accordance with Paragraph 13.06.
+Clubs from the same association cannot be drawn into the same group. - 16.02 Each club plays one home and one away match against each other club in its group.
+A club does not play more than two home or two away matches in a row and each club plays one home match and one away match on the first and last two matchdays.
+Three points are awarded for a win, one for a draw, and none for a defeat. - 16.03 The eight group winners and eight runners-up in the group stage qualify for the round of 16.
+The clubs that finish this stage in third position in their group move into the knockout round play-offs of the UEFA Europa League in progress.
+The clubs that finish this stage in fourth position in their group are eliminated.

-Matchday 1: 2 v 3 4 v 1 Matchday 4: 1 v 3 4 v 2 Matchday 2: 1 v 2 3 v 4 Matchday 5: 3 v 2 1 v 4 Matchday 3: 3 v 1 2 v 4 Matchday 6: 2 v 1 4 v 3

-15.03 The 12 group-winners and the 12 runners-up from the group stage qualify for the round of 32.
-The clubs that finish this stage in third and fourth position in their group are eliminated.

-Article 16 Equality of points - group stage
+Article 17 Equality of points - group stage

-- 16.01 If two or more teams are equal on points on completion of the group matches, the following criteria are applied in the order given to determine their rankings: - a. higher number of points obtained in the group matches played among the teams in question; - b. superior goal difference from the group matches played among the teams in question; - c. higher number of goals scored in the group matches played among the teams in question; - d. higher number of away goals scored in the group matches played among the teams in question; - e. if, after having applied criteria a) to d), teams still have an equal ranking, criteria a) to d) are reapplied exclusively to the matches between the remaining teams to determine their final rankings.
-If this procedure does not lead to a decision, criteria f) to l) apply in the order given to the two or more teams still equal; - f. superior goal difference in all group matches; - g. higher number of goals scored in all group matches; - h. higher number of away goals scored in all group matches; - i. higher number of wins in all group matches; - j. higher number of away wins in all group matches; - k. lower disciplinary points total based only on yellow and red cards received by players and team officials in all group matches (red card = 3 points, yellow card = 1 point, expulsion for two yellow cards in one match = 3 points); - I. higher club coefficient (see Annex D).
+- 17.01 If two or more teams are equal on points on completion of the group matches, the following criteria are applied in the order given to determine their rankings: - a. higher number of points obtained in the group matches played among the teams in question; - b. superior goal difference from the group matches played among the teams in question; - c. higher number of goals scored in the group matches played among the teams in question;

+- d. if, after having applied criteria a) to c), teams still have an equal ranking, criteria a) to c) are reapplied exclusively to the matches between the remaining teams to determine their final rankings.
+If this procedure does not lead to a decision, criteria e) to k) apply in the order given to the two or more teams still equal; - e. superior goal difference in all group matches; - f. higher number of goals scored in all group matches; - g. higher number of away goals scored in all group matches; - h. higher number of wins in all group matches; - i. higher number of away wins in all group matches; - j. lower disciplinary points total based only on yellow and red cards received by players and team officials in all group matches (red card = 3 points, yellow card = 1 point, expulsion for two yellow cards in one match = 3 points); - k. higher club coefficient (see Annex D).

-Article 17 Match system - round of 32, round of 16, quarter-finals and semi-finals
+Article 18 Match system - round of 16, quarter-finals and semi-finals

-- 17.01 In the round of 32, the 24 clubs that qualify from the group stage are joined by the 8 clubs that finish the UEFA Champions League group stage in third place (see Paragraph 3.06). - 17.02 The round of 32 pairings are determined by means of a draw in accordance with the following principles: - a.
+- 18.01 The round of 16 pairings are determined by means of a draw in accordance with the following principles: - a.
 Clubs from the same association cannot be drawn against each other. - b.
-The 12 UEFA Europa League group-winners and the 4 best third-placed teams from the UEFA Champions League group stage are drawn against the 12 UEFA Europa League group runners-up and the remaining third-placed teams from the UEFA Champions League group stage. - c.
-The winners and runners-up of the same group cannot be drawn against each other. - d.
-The UEFA Europa League group-winners and the four best third-placed teams from the UEFA Champions League group stage play the return leg at home. - 17.03 The 16 winners of the round of 32 contest the round of 16, for which the pairings are determined by means of a draw. - 17.04 The eight winners of the round of 16 contest the quarter-finals.
-The quarter-final pairings are determined by means of a draw. - 17.05 The four winners of the quarter-finals contest the semi-finals.
-The semi-final pairings are determined by means of a draw. - 17.06 The round of 32, round of 16, quarter-finals and semi-finals are played under the knockout system, on a home-and-away basis (two legs). - 17.07 The team which scores the greater aggregate of goals in the two matches qualifies for the next stage.
-Otherwise, the stipulations of Article 19 apply.
+Group winners must be drawn against runners-up from a different group. - c.
+The runners-up play the first leg at home. - 18.02 The eight winners of the round of 16 contest the quarter-finals.
+The quarter-final pairings are determined by means of a draw. - 18.03 The four winners of the quarter-finals contest the semi-finals.
+The semi-final pairings are determined by means of a draw. - 18.04 The round of 16, quarter-finals and semi-finals are played under the knockout system, on a home-and-away basis (two legs). - 18.05 The team that scores the greater aggregate of goals in the two matches qualifies for the next stage.
+Otherwise, Article 20 applies.

-Article 18 Match system - final
+Article 19 Match system - final